 An audio-induction system, also called an audio loop or hearing loop, is a wire that circles a room and is connected to public address (PA) sound systems in concert halls, high-traffic public buildings, auditoriums, places of worship, courtrooms, meeting rooms and homes.
 The loop transmits the sound electromagnetically through an induction process.
 The electromagnetic signal is then picked up by the telecoil, also referred to as a T-coil, in the hearing aid or cochlear implant.

 To use the hearing loop, switch your hearing aid or cochlear implant to the T-coil setting.
 Using the telecoil on your instrument and hearing loop together is seamless, cost-effective and unobtrusive.
 You don’t have to seek additional equipment.
 If your hearing aid doesn’t have a telecoil, you may use a specialized hand-held receiver.
-This is a small pocket type device with a single earpiece you position in your ear.
-This receiver is supplied by the manufacturer of your system and is should be available from the customer service office in one other designated settings.
+This is a small pocket-type device with a single earpiece you position in your ear.
+This receiver is supplied by the manufacturer of your system and should be available from the customer service office in one of our designated settings.

 Below is a diagram of commonly used audio/hearing loop configuration:

 What is a Telecoil or T-Coil?

 The pickup coil in a hearing aid is known as a telecoil, or T-coil.
 Originally it was designed to pick up a magnetic field of coils from the telephone.
 The telecoil enabled hearing aid users to hear the phone conversation more clearly without also picking up background noise around them.
 The telecoil in a hearing instrument or cochlear implant picks up the magnetic field of energy the audio loop transmits in the room.

 How to use the Audio-Induction System/Hearing Loop system: